 4. University of Maine Hudson Museum

-With 9,000 objects in their holdings, the Hudson Museum is not large, but is certainly public-friendly.
+With 9,000 objects in its holdings, the Hudson Museum is not large but is certainly public-friendly.
 Six days a week, the larger community can benefit from public outreach programs.
 Grades 3 and up can excavate in Maine’s only indoor archaeological site.
 For teachers who want their students to experience the museum in their own classroom, consider the mobile classroom with a Maine Indians theme.
 At the museum, be sure to check out the new World Cultures gallery, the feature exhibit at the Hudson.

 3. University of Arizona Arizona State Museum

 The Arizona State Museum at U of A was established in 1893, making it the oldest anthropology museum in the Southwest.
 It is also the largest and an affiliate of the Smithsonian Institution.
 Kids are free, while adults get in for $5.
 Numerous public outreach activities include a unique series of summer camps for adults and Culture Craft Saturday in the museum’s lobby, where you can weave a bowl or card wool.
-A must visit for understanding the anthropological history of the Southwest.
+A must-visit for understanding the anthropological history of the Southwest.

 2. Brigham Young University Museum of Peoples and Cultures